 One of the reasons that English is challenging to learn to read is that 26 letters make 44 sounds!
-In addition to that, there can be lots of exceptions, so the “rules” are more like guidelines.
+This means that sometimes letters combine to make sounds (watch the video 72 Phonograms, and get printable flashcards at printandpractice.com) In addition to that, there can be lots of exceptions, so the “rules” are more like guidelines.
 With a few exceptions, the 21 consonants make one sound, so an alphabet chart represents a lot of them.
 Things begin to get interesting with the vowels, which can be short, or long, or make new sounds.

 The first focus in learning to read is on the short vowels.
 Long vowels say the letter name, while short vowels say the sound.
 Short vowels are found in words with closed syllables, like those formed by a consonant-vowel-consonant known as CVC words (as in cat and dog).